Calosoma (Callisthenes) elegans (Kirsh, 1859)

 Following this great variability of size, sculpture and color, many taxa have been described, which already Breuning (1928: 64) suspected might be living together in the same locality.
 Actually while few populations living in clearly circumscribed areas are morphologically differentiated enought, many others living in intermediate areas have less defined or mixed characteristics.
 According to Obidov (2002), all these minute morphological differences would justify the distinction of most of these populations at the subspecies level.

 For the purposes of this discussion, we prefer to gather these populations in a few groups (subspecies) on the basis of the of the prevalent characteristics of the elytral sculpture.
 As a general rule, in the western populations all the intervals are raised, strongly scaly and clearly aligned, while, in the eastern ones the intervals become progressively flat, and the striae are replaced by fine rows of dots.
-As previously noted by Obidov (1997: 170), these populations follow one another from west to east, progressively modifying their characteristics, from southern Kazakhstan to Xinjiang in China (elegans s. str., manderstjernae, semenovi, rostislavi and subtilestriatum), while in the south there is a relatively isolated population in central Kyrgyzstan (karagaicum).
+As previously noted by Obidov (1997: 170), these populations follow one another from west to east, progressively modifying their characteristics, from southern Kazakhstan to Xinjiang in China (elegans s. str., manderstjernae, semenovi and rostislavi), while in the south there is a relatively isolated population in central Kyrgyzstan (karagaicum).

 Calosoma (Callisthenes) elegans elegans (Kirsh, 1859)